CRamosC11/Obitools/README.md

   **Obitools pipeline**

-This document shows the pipeline used to perform the bioinforatic analysis of trnl loop region of the sedaDNA sequences  from BASA DE LA MORA (Pyrenees, Spain).
-This research belong to the CORREDORAS project.
-We share the code to replicate the analysis using obitools 3.0.1 to clean and filter raw sequences used as well as the way we built a database reference to compare with.
+This document outlines the pipeline employed for the bioinformatic analysis of the trnL loop region of sedaDNA sequences obtained from Basa de la Mora (Pyrenees, Spain).

- **Load obitools package**
+The research is part of the CORREDORAS project.
+We provide the code necessary to replicate the analysis, including the use of OBITools version 3.0.1 for cleaning and filtering raw sequences, as well as the methodology used to construct a reference database for sequence comparison.

 `module load obitools/3.0.1-beta24`

 **Set a directory**